trrapp12/groovy-blocks/README.md

 My own personal contributions included

-- [] creating the random, ranged timing interval
+- [ ] creating the random, ranged timing interval
-- [] creating a functionality to randomly choose a color scheme for the blocks; and the additionaly decoration on the pages.
+- [ ] creating an animation effect that randomly chooses a color scheme for the blocks
+- [ ] fixing the functionality so it would rerender on window resizeand the additionaly decoration on the pages.

 ---